NitinRavat2000/NitinRavat2000/README.md

 ### Plant Disease Classification & Localization
 - Developed a solution for plant disease classification and localization using pre-trained models, ResNet-50 and YOLOv8.
 The achieved classification accuracy is 97%, and the IoU score is 95%.

+### I have been involved in numerous projects, but due to confidentiality agreements, I am unable to provide specific details or discuss them openly.
+Many of these projects are tied to sensitive PhD research work or are personal initiatives of my clients, which require strict discretion.
+Despite the lack of public disclosure, these engagements have given me extensive experience and have allowed me to work on highly specialized and critical problems across various domains.
+This focus on confidentiality ensures that I respect the intellectual property and privacy of all parties involved, while still delivering impactful solutions.

 <!-- <hr>